-On March 24, Epic Games dropped a bombshell that sent shockwaves through the entire games industry: more than 1,000 employees were laid off in a single day.
-For Fortnite, one of the most-played games on the planet, that number isn't just a statistic.
-It's the people who built the seasonal content, designed the live events, and wrote the story beats players have followed for nearly a decade.
+On March 24, Epic Games laid off more than 1,000 employees in a single day.
+For Fortnite, one of the most-played games on the planet, that means losing the people who built seasonal content, designed live events, and wrote the story beats players have followed for nearly a decade.

 The immediate fallout has been raw and public.
 Robby Williams, a gameplay producer on Fortnite, posted on social media that the remaining team "cannot even fully understand what kind of impacts this will have on the game for the rest of the year and likely beyond."
 He pledged to keep pushing forward but asked players to be patient as the studio navigates what he called "truly gut-wrenching losses."